We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Magnesium oxide is a salt that combines magnesium and oxygen.

-It naturally forms a white, powdery substance and may be sold in powder or capsule form.
-It’s also the main active ingredient in milk of magnesia, a popular over-the-counter medication for constipation relief (6).
+It naturally forms a white, powdery substance and may be sold in powder or capsule form (6).

 This type isn’t typically used to prevent or treat magnesium deficiencies, as some studies report that it’s poorly absorbed by your digestive tract (